Countess Yulia Samoilova and Karl Bryullov – love story

 At first, they only appeared everywhere together.
 Bright, beautiful they were a memorable couple.
 Together they traveled to Italy.
 “I love you more than I can say, till the grave” – a letter containing such recognition, found the artist, no matter where he wandered away from Yulia.

 Their relationship was higher than the usual notions of morality.
 Even jealousy was alien to them, in fact, they never hid from each other their love affairs that occurred from time to time.
 “Tell me where you live and whom you love?
 Nana or the other?
 I kiss you, and truly I will write to you often,” – he wrote his beloved Yulia.

-Nor short-term separation, neither romance could make their relationship less tender.
+Neither short-term separation, nor love affair could make their relationship less tender.

 Samoilova and Bryullov passionately wanted to unite their lives, but circumstances… Karl married young beauty Emilia Timm.

-Yulia Pavlovna was hurt, but didn’t show it in public.
+Yulia Pavlovna was hurt, but didn’t show this in public.

 St. Petersburg society was surprised when Bryullov married Emilia Timm, the daughter of the mayor of Riga, a talented pianist and outstanding beauty.
-He was thirty-nine, Emilia was nineteen when on January 27, 1839 their wedding took place.
+He was thirty-nine years old and Emilia was nineteen when on January 27, 1839 their wedding took place.
 The first weeks of family life were peaceful, but on March 8 Karl demanded a divorce.
-He found out that Emilia’s lover was and remained after the wedding her father, Feder Timm.
+He found out that Emilia’s lover was and remained after the wedding her father Feder Timm.